-Adobe Premiere Pro vs Apple’s Final Cut Pro X – it's a question asked by many who are looking to get started with video editing.
+Premiere Pro vs Final Cut Pro X - Adobe vs Apple.
+It's a question asked by many who are looking to get started with video editing.
 Two of the best video editing software packages money can buy, both contain professional-grade video editing tools that are so powerful they’ve been used to edit big movie blockbusters.

 In this article we’ll take a closer look at Adobe Premiere Pro vs Apple’s Final Cut Pro X, exploring the differences between the two softwares, which platforms they operate on, and how easy each is to learn.
 Plus, we’ll take a look at which other programs they work with, as well as other key features they contain, and the types of support and reliability they both offer so that you can make your mind up over which editor to choose.